frankmeza/sitka/NOTES/types.md

 };
 ```

+### `readonly log?: boolean`

+This key gives the developer the options of seeing the Redux logs in the browser console.

+### `readonly sitkaInState?: boolean;`

+This key in not being used in code currently.

+---

+## SitkaSagaMiddlewareProvider

 ```ts
 export type SitkaSagaMiddlewareProvider = {
     middleware: SagaMiddleware<{}>;
     activate: () => void;
 };
 ```

+---

+## StoreOptions

 ```ts
 export type StoreOptions = {